kelsey-fecho/tillio-app-v-000/spec.md

 - [X] Include at least one has_many through relationship (User has_many Plants through Clippings, Plant has_many Users through Clippings)
 - [X] The "through" part of the has_many through includes at least one user submittable attribute (Clipping.rating)
 - [X] Include reasonable validations for simple model objects (Users, Plants, Clippings)
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.trees URL: /plants/trees)
 - [X] Include signup (Using Bcrypt and secure password validation)
 - [X] Include login (Using Bcrypt and secure password validation)
 - [X] Include logout (Using Bcrypt and secure password validation)